GVancauwenberghe/gvancauwenberghe.github.io/_portfolio/portfolio-5.md

 ---
-title: "Assessing the openess of SDIs"
+title: " The role of the Spatial Data Infrastructure in the Digital Transformation of Public Administration"
 excerpt: "Short of portfolio item number 1<br/><img src='/images/opensdi.jpg'>"
 collection: portfolio
 ---